-But I think we really need to focus - I mean, America's soft power is in so much trouble right now that I think we need to focus on this really as a national security threat.
+I mean, America's soft power is in so much trouble right now that I think we need to focus on this really as a national security threat.
 It's not about soft, soft power.
-We need new words for these things, because they aren't the same - what they were 10 or 20 years ago.
+We need new words for these things, because they aren't the same as they were 10 or 20 years ago.
 If we look at China, for instance, and what they're doing, or Russia, this isn't soft power.
 It's something else.
 And we're not very effective at resisting it.

-WHITEHOUSE: Moving over to harder power, let's say, if we are enabling kleptocracy and corruption by providing safe haven and refuge for the proceeds of kleptocracy and corruption, what is the relationship between, let's say, in a given country on another continent, a high level of kleptocracy and corruption and security and stability in that country?
+Mr. Whitehouse.
+Moving over to harder power, let's say, if we are enabling kleptocracy and corruption by providing safe haven and refuge for the proceeds of kleptocracy and corruption, what is the relationship between, let's say, in a given country on another continent, a high level of kleptocracy and corruption and security and stability in that country?
 Is there an established correlation of any kind?

-DAVIDSON: Well, right now the correlation might be that the kleptocratic, authoritarian government, since it doesn't have to deal with any accountability vis-à-vis the people, it can have much more concentrated wealth, not only for itself but to build up the military.
-And we see this happening actually in, say, Russia, where there's less and less revenue.
+Mr. DAVIDSON.
+Well, right now the correlation might be that the kleptocratic, authoritarian government, since it doesn't have to deal with any accountability vis-à-vis the people, it can have much more concentrated wealth, not only for itself but to build up the military.
+And we see this happening in, say, Russia, where there's less and less revenue.
 Oil prices are down.
-The sanctions have actually - do a lot more damage than some people might think.
+The sanctions do a lot more damage than some people might think.
 I mean, why are they so upset about the sanctions?
 Why are they so upset about Magnitsky?
 Why do they care?
 And yet, they've been able to divert increasing sums to their military.
 The same has been true in a lot of other countries.

-WHITEHOUSE: So in some cases it might actually keep the oligarchs more secure.
+Mr. Whitehouse.
+So in some cases it might actually keep the oligarchs more secure.
 Presumably in other cases the wholesale looting of the country creates resentments that eventually create instability.
 Would that also not be a scenario?

-DAVIDSON: Yeah, it would be - it would be nice if we had more evidence of that.
+Mr. DAVIDSON.
+Yes, it would be nice if we had more evidence of that.

-WHITEHOUSE: Last question for Mr. O'Carroll.
+Mr. Whitehouse.
+Last question for Mr. O'Carroll.
 We've been talking about this at the national and international level.
 When I announced this bill, I announced it in Rhode Island.
-And among the folks present were Steve O'Donnell, who was then the superintendent of the Rhode Island State Police and Hugh Clements, who was then the chief of police - still is the chief of police of our capitol city, the city of Providence.
+And among the folks present were Steve O'Donnell, who was then the superintendent of the Rhode Island State Police, and Hugh Clements, who was then the chief of police-still is the chief of police of our capitol city, the city of Providence.
 And they were there not because they were concerned about these international issues.

-They were concerned because they kept bumping up in local criminal investigations against shell corporations that were really hard for them to penetrate.
-So whether they were chasing assets to try to restore stolen money to people or trying to figure out who was behind a drug trafficking network, they were constantly bumping up - right in Rhode Island - against these schemes.
-And I'm wondering what your view is, from the Federal Law Enforcement
+They were concerned because they kept bumping up, in local criminal investigations, against shell corporations that were really hard for them to penetrate.
+So whether they were chasing assets to try to restore stolen money to people or trying to figure out who was behind a drug trafficking network, they were constantly bumping up-right in Rhode Island-against these schemes.
+And I'm wondering what your view is, from the Federal Law Enforcement for local police officers trying to deal with local crimes.

-Officers Association, about how prevalent this is as a local problem for local police officers trying to deal with local crimes.
+Officers Association, about how prevalent this is as a local problem